Schengen 90/180-Day Rule Explained (2026)

 On any given day, immigration authorities look backwards 180 days from that date and count how many of those 180 days you spent inside the Schengen Area.
 If the total is 90 or fewer, you’re legal.
 If it’s 91 or more, you’re overstaying.
 This calculation method is defined in the Schengen Borders Code (Regulation EU 2016/399).

 Think of it like a conveyor belt.
 Every day, a new day enters the front of the 180-day window and an old day drops off the back.
-If a day that drops off was a day you were in Schengen, you “get it back” â your available days increase by one.
+If a day that drops off was a day you were in Schengen, you “get it back” — your available days increase by one.

 Example 1: The Simple Trip

 Sarah from the US arrives in Paris on January 1 and leaves on March 31.
-That’s exactly 90 days.
-She’s used her full allowance.
-If she wants to return, she needs to wait until July 1 â that’s when her January 1 entry date falls outside the 180-day lookback window.
+That’s exactly 90 days — she’s used her full allowance.
+The earliest she can return is June 30, when her January 1 entry date finally drops off the 180-day lookback window and 1 day becomes available.
+See Example 3 below for how the rolling exchange works from that point.

 Example 2: The Split Trip (Where It Gets Tricky)